brenthompson2/Angel_Central/DevLog.markdown

 ##### A) Implemented Firebase Storage

-- Originally all the images were hosted on Firebase Storage and the data was stored on Firebase Database
+- When I was struggling before, all of the images were hosted on Firebase Storage and the data was stored on Firebase Database
 - The issue was that I was configuring the "Cloud Firestore (BETA)" version instead of the basic "Realtime Database"

 1) Install Firebase Dependency